apache/trafficcontrol/docs/source/api/v4/deliveryservice_requests.rst

 =======
 Updates an existing :term:`Delivery Service Request`.
 Note that "closed" :term:`Delivery Service Requests` are uneditable.

-.. seealso:: The proper way to change a :term:`Delivery Service Request`'s :ref:`dsr-status` is by using the :ref:`to-api-deliveryservice_requests-id-status` endpoint's ``PUT`` handler.
+.. seealso:: The proper way to change a :term:`Delivery Service Request`'s :ref:`dsr-status` is by using the :ref:`to-api-v4-deliveryservice_requests-id-status` endpoint's ``PUT`` handler.

 :Auth.
 Required: Yes
 :Roles Required: "admin", "Federation", "operations", "Portal", or "Steering"